ACTA-Team/ACTA-contracts/docs/w3c-standards-support.md

 - The ACTA contract suite includes:
   - `VCIssuanceContract` — issues and manages VC status (valid/invalid/revoked) and exposes `issue`, `verify`, and `revoke` operations.
-- `VaultContract` — stores VC data by ID, enforces issuer authorization, and holds DID metadata for the vault owner.
+- `VaultContract` — multi-tenant vault that stores VC data by ID per `owner`, enforces issuer authorization per `owner`, and holds DID metadata for each vault owner.
-  - (Optional off-chain DID resolution) — the vault stores a DID URI string and does not deploy a DID contract.
+  - (Optional off-chain DID resolution) — the vault stores a DID URI string only; it does not deploy nor persist a DID contract.

 - The design is aligned with W3C DID Core (v1.0) and W3C Verifiable Credentials Data Model (v1.1) concepts:
   - DID Document fields (verification methods, services, context).